Maryland Cash Home Buyers — Frequently Asked Questions

 Category 07

-Specific Situations
+Specific Maryland Home Selling Situations

 Even if the auction date is close, contact us.
 We’ve helped sellers in situations that seemed past the point of no return.

 No. We buy properties with tenants in place.
-You don’t have to go through a costly and stressful eviction process before selling to us.
-We’ll assess the tenant situation and factor it into our offer — but it doesn’t stop us from buying.
+You don’t need to go through an eviction process before selling.
+We assess the tenant situation and factor it into our offer.

 The house has been vacant for a long time.
-Does that matter?

-It matters in terms of the condition we’ll find when we walk through — vacant homes tend to deteriorate faster, and we’ll account for that in our offer.
-But it doesn’t prevent us from buying.
-We’ve purchased homes that sat vacant for years and were in significant disrepair.
+Vacant homes deteriorate faster and we’ll account for that in our offer — but it doesn’t prevent us from buying.
+We’ve purchased homes vacant for years in significant disrepair.
+If it’s accruing tax debt or violations, we help resolve those as part of the transaction.

 Still have a question?